bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L02/index.md

  Source : Google Search

 ## FDM Specific Consideration - How to work around it?

  For instance, warping is a FDM specific consideration where the material loses its original geometry by bending or twisting.
 This is typically worked around by adding ribs or braces to the material.
 This creates a structural integrity to the build that resists bending or warping from occurring.

+ Source : Google Search